-• Requests for agenda items may be submitted to the superintendent or president of the Board no later than two Fridays prior to the meeting.

-- o Items deemed to be more urgent would be placed on the agenda more expeditiously then less urgent ones. - o Other factors considered will be the number, type and public interest that may be generated - The superintendent will prepare a draft agenda that is shared and discussed with the president and clerk of the Board approximately ten days prior to the meeting. - Agendas will regulate the time of presentations and celebrations to ensure effective use of meetings times. - Consideration will be given to board study sessions that will allow for more inclusive conversations. - Agendas will provide continual status on previous agenda items or work of staff (i.e. process, continuing work, completion)
+- Requests for agenda items may be submitted to the Superintendent or President of the Board no later than two Fridays prior to the meeting. - o Items deemed to be more urgent would be placed on the agenda more expeditiously then less urgent ones. - Other factors considered would be the number, type and public interest that may be generated. - The Superintendent will prepare a draft agenda that is shared and discussed with the President and Clerk of the Board approximately ten days prior to the meeting. - Agendas will regulate the time of presentations and celebrations to ensure effective use of meeting times. - Consideration will be given to Board study sessions that will allow for more inclusive conversations. - Agendas will provide continual status on previous agenda items or work of staff (i.e. process, continuing work, completion).